 - Add the cauliflower and fry for 3 minutes

 - Add the garlic, chilli and pine nuts and cook for another 2-3 minutes

 - Add the pasta, sultanas, lemon zest and juice

-- Season with salt and pepper nad toss together with the parmesan
+- Season with salt and pepper and toss together with the parmesan